Community and citizenship

 The Leathersellers’ Company

-This programme from The Leathersellers’ Company will consider applications from UK registered charities that are working in geographical areas of high deprivation (within the UK) to support vulnerable people.
+The Small Grants Programme from the Leathersellers’ Company will consider applications from UK registered charities that are working in geographical areas of high deprivation (within the UK) to support vulnerable people.
 Charities must have an annual income under £200,000.

 Apply here.